LISTING A HORSE

 CORRECT CORRECT INCORRECT

 We are not horse dealers or a place to advertise your horse for sale.
-The BAEN is a great resource for those wishing to ensure they are receiving the maximum going rate for their horse, or for those wishing to rehab and recoup the costs of doing so.
+The is a great resource for those wishing to ensure they are receiving the maximum going rate for their horse, or for those wishing to rehab and resell - and recoup the costs of doing so.
 Horses listed here are meant to be priced to find homes quickly - often with kind hearted folks that want to lend a hand.
 With a tremendous surplus of horses from over breeding for the current market many fine animals go to slaughter or are put down for lack of placements.
 Therefore no animal listed here is to be over $1000; regardless of pedigree or training.
-The price per pound at the Petaluma auction is currently around .05-.25 cents.
-(Fluctuates.)
-An untrained horse should be no more than $400 regardless of pedigree.
+An untrained horse should be no more than $600 regardless of pedigree.
 MANY of these are slaughtered in the current horse surplus market.

 There is a lot of competition on the internet for the attention of folks looking for horses.
-Please be aware that a proper amount of basic information is your best guarantee of quick response.
+IN ADDITION - the first ad is the one folks will look at - adding additional info or pictures later will not work - people will assume they have already seen that ad and will pass it by.
+So be aware that complete information is your best guarantee of quick response.
 Certain pictures ensure that interest will be followed up on.
 You are listed as the contact for adopting your horse - not SAFER.
 HOWEVER, we do have a contract that you can customize for your private placement.
-We HIGHLY RECOMMEND the following pictures and information of all horses; regardless of listing category:
+We HIGHLY RECOMMEND the following pictures and information of all horses; regardless of listing category.
+Consider several in each catagory.

 1) Full side shot of entire body in good light - the light should be behind you - lighting the horse.